ietf-wg-cellar/matroska-specification/notes.md

 | 6   | Subtitles | por   | 0        | 1       | 0      | None             |                                    |
 | 7   | Subtitles | por   | 0        | 0       | 1      | None             | Signs                              |
 | 8   | Subtitles | por   | 0        | 0       | 0      | Hearing-impaired | SDH                                |
-Table: Subtitle Tracks for default selection{#subtitleTrackSelection}
+Table: Subtitle Tracks for Default Selection{#subtitleTrackSelection}

 Here we have 2 audio tracks and 5 subtitle tracks.
 As we can see, French is the original language.